Jade Lovall: "Jade's World"

 Swinbourne and Woolley spent months working in collaboration with Leon and the show's story team to create the episode.
 Swinbourne told Michael Pickard of Drama Quarterly that he wanted to highlight how being deaf "shifts everything" and is not just about a lack of hearing or struggling to lipread.
-Leon told the Radio Times Helen Daly that during the writing process, there was "a wonderful open diaglogue [...] that always had Jade's experience of the world present at its forefront".
+Leon told the Radio Times Helen Daly that during the writing process, there was "a wonderful open dialogue [...] that always had Jade's experience of the world present at its forefront".
 They also worked closely with Maidens during the process; both Woolley and Leon praised his work as director.
 From the initial conception stage, Woolley wanted to showcase sound from Jade's point of view.
 She and Swinbourne spoke with Leon to learn what her experience of deafness was, including specific words that she may miss.
 Audio specialist Dr Lauren Ward worked with the writing duo on the audio in the episode.
 They then decided to make the audio a central part of the episode and worked with Maidens to achieve this.
 Through this, they challenged everyday problems that many deaf people face, including overstimulating noise and prejudice.
 Swinbourne aimed to "take the audience into a world they might not have experienced before".
 Leon felt that the use of audio turned "Jade's invisible disability into the visible".

 "It is an insightful, heartfelt, authentic and raw view into Jade's world.
 The way the episode is filmed allows viewers to really be part of Jade's story, and what it's like living as her, disability and all, on this one particular day - probably one of the hardest days of her life."